and the Surroundings

 -Eleftherna.
 A highly important archeological site, where you can follow the entire sequence of the development of the village during different historical periods.
 Eleftherna was built in the 9th century B.C. by the Dorian settlers and prospered until the year 796, when it was destroyed by both the attacks of the Arabs and a tremendous earthquake.
 Extensive excavations brought into light interesting findings, such as the organized cemetery of the Geometric Age and the water tanks, among many others.
-It goes without saying that Eleftherna is the most important archeological site of Western Crete.
-An archeological museum exhibiting all findings from the area is expected to open its doors in September 2015.
+It goes without saying that Eleftherna is the most important archaeological site of Western Crete.
+An archeological museum exhibiting all findings from the area opened its doors in September 2015.

 Within the wider region and borders of the same region, you can also visit the highly important cemetery of the Necropolis of Armeni of the post-Minoan age (13th – 12th century B.C.), the Axos village -one of the most important cities of the Minoan, Geometric and Romaic Age- and the Melidoni Cave.